A special kind of blood donation

 - Are there any side effects during the procedure?

-If you meet the requirements to donate blood, your platelet count will be determined during the mini-physical prior to donation.
-To be eligible to donate platelets, you cannot have ingested aspirin 36 hours prior to donation.
+If you meet the requirements to donate blood, your platelet count will be determined during the mini-physical before donation.
+To be eligible to donate platelets, you cannot have ingested aspirin 36 hours before donation.

 The vast majority of apheresis donors experience no discomfort during the collection process.
 Some feel a slight tingling sensation around the lips and nose during donation.
 This reaction is caused by the anticoagulant used in the procedure.
 This can be easily controlled if the donor tells the staff about his or her discomfort.
 Donors may feel a slight chill during the donation.
 We'll be happy to provide a blanket to keep you warm.